top of page

 CDCESs are generally nurses, dietitians or pharmacists.
 To become a CDCES, these professionals must obtain continuing education credits, pass a national exam and have a minimum of 1000 hours of working with people with diabetes or prediabetes.

 Your health insurance company may cover nutrition counseling.
-It is often covered with no expense to the client even when there is an unmet deductible.
-Amy can assist you to find out this information for your specific insurance plan.
+It is often covered with no expense to the client, even when there is an unmet deductible.
+Our staff will help you to find out this information for your specific insurance plan.

 For co-pays, co-insurance and out of pocket expenses, a variety of payment options are available.
 If you have a health spending account such as a Health Savings Account, Health Reimbursement Arrangement or Flexible Spending Account, nutrition counseling may be considered a qualified medical expense.